Biscoff frosting with a light, creamy texture and rich Lotus Biscoff flavor, made with mascarpone for a smooth, not-too-sweet finish.

 - Vanilla extract – Use pure liquid vanilla or scrape the seeds from a vanilla bean for extra depth of flavor.

-How to Make Biscoff Mascarpone Frosting
+How to Make Biscoff Frosting

 Whip on low to medium speed until the frosting is smooth, thick, and holds its shape.